The WINDA fee suports GWO's mission to create a safer and more productive workforce in wind

 GWO today announced bold new steps to ensure long term value for employers and greater safety for the expanding global workforce in wind energy.

 In keeping with its non-profit principles, GWO has revealed plans to calculate its fees from 1st January 2020 on a country by country basis against the United Nations Human Development Index.
 Globally leading wind energy companies collaborate through GWO to ensure a safer working environment for workers everywhere and their collective intention is to support increased use of GWO standard safety training in as many regions they can.
 The HDI-aligned fee is one method designed to support this goal.

-Currently, around 10% of GWO standard training is delivered outside Europe and the new WINDA fee structure provides an objective measurement for a globally standardised product.
+The new WINDA fee structure provides an objective measurement for a globally standardised product.
 All income generated is reinvested by members in GWO to manage operations and pursue their mission of creating an injury-free working environment.

 Eloy Jauregui, Chairman of Global Wind Organisation explained: "As the industry's main employers, GWO members are committed to creating an injury free working environment.
 WINDA's value to the industry and our goal of creating universal worker safety far outweighs the costs to end users.
 Aligning our fee to the UN HDI is an appropriate step forward that will help GWO continue this mission."

 The WINDA credit fee represents a modest share of total cost of training.

 Members of GWO have shown that GWO standardised basic safety training, not only increases safety performance, but also unlocks substantial savings in avoided duplicated training and travel plus the value of additional productive days.

 The continued growth in registered users in WINDA - and in uploaded training records – has enabled GWO to reduce WINDA fees from 2020 in line with our non-profit commitment.